 Cryptographic Key Escrow

-The Clipper Chip was a chipset developed and promoted by the US Government.
+The Clipper Chip was a cryptographic chipset developed and promoted by

-crypto phones, and required users to give their cryptographic keys in escrow
+and required its users to surrender their cryptographic keys

 traffic for surveillance and intelligence purposes.

 The controversial Clipper Chip was announced in 1993 and was already defunct by 1996 .